 The three-axial accelerometer chosen for the system, while minimising eventual alignment problems, did not add much to the equivalent cost of three separate single-axis sensors.
 The device used was Summit Instruments' 34103A three-axial capacitive accelerometer.
 In order to keep track of rotation on the x-, yand z-axis three gyroscopes were used.
 The piezoelectric vibrating prism gyroscope Gyrostar ENV-011D built by Murata was chosen.
 To measure tilt about the x and y-axis a dual axis AccuStar electronic inclinometer, built by Lucas Sensing Systems, was used.
 See [3] for details.
-To handle the inertial data acquisition, and also enable some processing, a micro-controller based card was built.
-This card has analogue filters, an A/D converter as is based on Intel's 80C196KC microcontroller.
-The robot's master processing unit has an EISA bus interface, where the card is connected along with another for image acquisition and processing.
-This card is a framegrabber module with two Texas Instruments TMS320C40 DSPs that handles the video processing.
-Figure 3 shows the architecture of the system and the computer that supervises the active vision, moving platform and inertial system.
-The inertial sensors were mounted inside an acrylic cube, enabling the correct alignment of the gyros, inclinometer (mounted on the outside) and accelerometer, as can be seen in figure 2.
-This cube is connected to, and continuously monitored by, the micro-controller card in the host computer.
+The inertial sensors were mounted inside an acrylic cube, enabling the correct alignment of the gyros, inclinometer (mounted on the outside) and accelerometer, as can be seen in figure 1b.
+To handle the inertial data acquisition, and some processing, a microcontroller based card was built.
+It has analogue filters, an A/D converter and is based on Intel's 80C196KCmicro-controller.
+The robot's master processing unit has an EISA bus interface, where the card is connected along with another framegrabber card with two Texas Instruments TMS320C40 DSPs that handles the video processing.
+Figure 2 shows the system architecture.